LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

    aspects of the assignment.
 For example, it can become tedious in a hurry to write code to prompt for each of exams, labs, homework, etc. when a single function (with parameter named *category*) could be used to avoid repeating yourself.
-(And per the Hints section, you will also want to write your function to take advantage of our ``UI`` functions.
+In particular you should write your function to take advantage of our ``UI`` class, from :ref:`UI`.

 #.
 Also beginning with this assignment, it is expected that your work
    will be presented neatly.
 That is, we expect the following: